ArtosSystems/docs-legacy/source/includes/_apiGuides.md

 Parameter | Type | Description
 --------- | ------- | -----------
-eventDesc | string | A brief description of the event you are hosting, 200 characters maximum. eventSupportURL | string | If your event has a supporting link, to say the event on the artist website, please place here.. onSaleTime | interger | The time that tickets will go on sale.
+eventDesc | string | A brief description of the event you are hosting, 200 characters maximum. eventSupportURL | string | If your event has a supporting link, e.g. the event on the artist website, place here. onSaleTime | interger | The time that tickets will go on sale.
 Seconds since Epoch. offSaleTime | interger |  The time that tickets will go off sale.
 Seconds since Epoch.